-South Africa had Truth and Reconciliation Hearings to confront and to heal from Apartheid.
-It served as a forum for their sins, which in turn led to healing, and subsequent redemption.
+South Africa had Truth and Reconciliation Hearings to confront and heal from Apartheid.
+It served as a forum for their sins, which in turn led to healing and subsequent redemption.
 Our country can never achieve its full promise till we confront our sins, the first step to redemption, to renewed glory, which will lead us to healing and grace.

 Back to my Trump acolytes.
 Here’s an insight as to why they embrace a white supremacist.
 Walter Johnson, The Broken Heart of America.